Cynthia Nixon Talks ‘Sex And The City’ Failings And ‘White Moneyed Ladies’

-Sex and the City star, Cynthia Nixon hasn’t marched NYC’s streets as Miranda Hobbs since 2010.
+Sex and the City star Cynthia Nixon hasn’t marched NYC’s streets as Miranda Hobbs since 2010.
 Nine years later though, she’s giving her real thoughts on the iconic TV and movie franchise.

 On April 29, the 53-year-old was interviewed by Indie Wire.
 The result is showing this redhead to be as opinionated in real life as she is on-screen.
 Nixon shot to fame back in 1998 when Sex and the City hit television.
 For Cynthia, however, the HBO show would be different were it to air today.